 The RICS update to guidance on EWS Surveys has been released with the aim of reducing the number fire safety checks being requested by banks and building societies on blocks of flats.

-The new guidance 'Cladding for Surveyors, 1st Edition March 2021' is available to download here.
+Follow the link for the new guidance 'Cladding for Surveyors, 1st Edition March 2021'.

 The guidance includes removing the need for EWS checks on buildings of four storeys or below, as long as they are not clad in aluminium composite material (ACM), other metal composite materials (MCM) or high-pressure laminate (HPL).

 It also states that buildings that are five or six storeys high will not need to be checked if they do not have ACM, MCM or HPL present, and if the cladding that is present on the block covers less than 25% of the building.
 These buildings must also not have balconies that are stacked vertically above each other and have decking constructed with combustible materials, such as timber.

 The updated guidance comes after a two month consultation period.
 The EWS form was originally designed following Government advice regarding external wall systems on buildings above 18m and was created to ensure residential buildings over this height could be assessed for safety to allow lenders to offer mortgages.